6 tips for avoiding the 'freshman $15,000'

 Mistake: Going crazy with a credit card

-Scotty Libby, 20, got a credit card when he was 18, and during his freshman year at the University of Georgia in Athens, he used it for everything from groceries to $5 impulse buys.
+Scotty Libby, 20, got a student credit card when he was 18, and during his freshman year at the University of Georgia in Athens, he used it for everything from groceries to $5 impulse buys.
 He reached his $2,000 credit limit in a year.
 "I wasn't paying it off like I should have," he recalls, "just the minimum amount."

 Frightened by the debt, he persuaded his parents to bail him out, and they did.
 Libby quickly rang up another $2,000 in debt.
 His parents bailed him out for half, and then told their son he was on his own.